-Whether you’ve got pets, kids or just a klutzy friend, chances are you’ve Googled, “How do I get a stain out of carpet” in the past few months.
+Whether you’ve got pets, kids, or just a klutzy friend, chances are you’ve gone online and looked up, "How do I get a stain out of carpet" in the past few months.

-Some of the results will tell you to bring in a professional; others suggest all kinds of concoctions and old wives’ tales about what will work with certain stubborn stains.
+Some of the results will tell you to bring in a professional, while others suggest all kinds of concoctions and old wives’ tales about what will work with certain stubborn stains.

-For those of us who take the time to buy organic at the grocery store and shop at farmer’s markets, it seems a bit contradictory to turn around and pour unknown chemicals onto our carpets every time a spill occurs.
+For those who take the time to buy organic at the grocery store and shop at farmer’s markets, it seems a bit contradictory to turn around and pour unknown chemicals onto carpets every time a spill occurs.

 Think about the time that kids spend playing on the floor or that beloved pet cuddled up on the carpet.
 No one wants to worry about the chemicals in the carpet while playing Chutes and Ladders or petting Fido.

-So here are five ways to deep clean your carpets without mysterious chemicals, so that you can have both peace of mind and a fresh, spotless home.
+Here are five ways to deep clean your carpets without using mysterious chemicals, so that you can have both peace of mind and fresh, spotless home.

 Homemade Vinegar-Based Cleaner

 You knew it was only a matter of time until white vinegar showed up on the list, right?
 White distilled vinegar is a secret weapon to have in the pantry.
-Here is a recipe for a deep carpet cleaner that includes white vinegar, baking soda, and salt.
+There are deep carpet cleaner recipes available that include white vinegar, baking soda, and salt.

 Deodorize with Essential Oils

 Another secret weapon for cleaning is baking soda.
 A simple carpet-cleaning powder made up of a half a cup of baking soda with 10 drops of your preferred essential oil will quickly deodorize your carpet.
-Sprinkle it over the carpet and leave for at least half an hour, or longer if possible, then vacuum up well.
-You can also use this process on the mats in your car, a great tip after this rough winter.
+Sprinkle it over the carpet and leave for at least half an hour, or longer if possible, then vacuum it up well.
+You can also use this process on the mats in your car.

 Homemade Detergent Cleaner

 Isn’t it great when you can get a two-for-one deal?
 With this deep-cleaning homemade carpet cleaner, you can both save money and know exactly what is going into the cleaner.
-It cashes in at just about $1 per gallon.
+It costs around $1 per gallon.
 While this does include detergents and stain removers, at least you’ll know exactly what is going into it.

 Bring in a Green Professional